The Fit and Proper Person Test – Invitation for Applications for Register from 1 July 2021

 The Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020 (“the Regulations”) introduced a fit and proper person test for mobile home site owners or the person appointed to manage the site, unless exempted by the Regulations.

-It is important to highlight that from 1 July 2021 until 1 October 2021 protected sites, operated on a commercial basis, must be shown to be being managed by a fit and proper person.
+It is important to highlight that from 1 July 2021 until 1 October 2021 relevant protected sites, operated on a commercial basis, must be shown to be being managed by a fit and proper person.

-What is a fit and proper person?
+Who is a fit and proper person?

 The applicant wishing to be included on the register will have to show that there are suitable financial and management arrangements in place for the site and to provide information relating to their conduct in relation to any of the following: